 - Is there a clear description available of the nature of the tour?
 Ecotours are rarely luxury trips, and a responsible operator will make clear what accommodations are like, what activities are offered, etc.

-- Is there clear information available about what is needed before the trip begins – equipment, clothing, vaccinations, etc.?
-The lack of infrastructure in the Amazon region makes it imperative that the traveler knows exactly what he or she is getting into.
+- Is there clear information about what is needed before the trip begins – equipment, clothing, vaccinations, etc.?
+The lack of infrastructure in the Amazon region makes it imperative that travelers know exactly what they are getting into.

 - What are the qualifications and experience of the leader and staff?
 Experience is key in this area.

 - Are travel logistics clearly spelled out?
 The area is remote and not well served by major airports outside of a few cities like Belen and Manaus in Brazil.